sqmk/huejay/README.md

 services.
 You can use Meethue.com to remotely configure numerous resources on your bridge, including lights, devices, and scenes.

-Huejay currently offers a way to retrieve Meethue's portal connectivity details.
+Huejay provides a way to retrieve Meethue's portal connectivity details.

 #### client.portal.get - Get portal details